 Most high-rise home buildings nowadays prefer to install or use induction cookers because of the inherent advantage of built-in types and portability for the freestanding induction cookers.

-Although sometimes, induction cookers and radiant ceramic cooktops are confused that some think they’re the same.
-They may appear similar aesthetically, but function-wise they are entirely different.
+Although sometimes, induction cookers and radiant ceramic cooktops are confused that some think they’re the same — but they are not!

 What is an Induction Cooker